IyaadArshad/IyaadDev/README.md

-- 👋 Hi, I’m @IyaadDev, I'm a 13 year old young teen who wants to develop technology when he's older.
+- 👋 I'm a Runner, Web Developer, Demo Trader, Student And Entrepreneur
-- 👀 I’m interested in Python and Javascript
+- 👀 I’m interested in Demo Trading
-- 🌱 I’m currently learning nothing (Unfortunately)
+- 🌱 I’m currently learning ICT SMC + ICT Mentorship 2022
-- 💞️ I’m looking to collaborate on simple web designs, HTML, CSS and Javascript, I'm also looking to help evaluate repositories in HTML, CSS, JS, Python and other code repos
+- 💞️ I’m looking to collaborate on education productivity categorized web projects
-- 📫 How to reach me executives@schooltool.io
+- 📫 How to reach me hello@acroford.com

 <!---
 IyaadDev/IyaadDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.